We survived South Africa’s killing fields…

 Providing for these lions however is a very expensive exercise and raising sufficient funding to provide good quality food and veterinary care from time to time becomes extremely difficult at times and it is only with the help and love of the public that we can continue to ensure they have the best life possible.

 SanWild only appeals to the public for funding if we are in desperate need of financial help and all the funding raised is allocated to the cause for which it is raised and directly benefit the animals we so deeply care for.

 Now is such a time and we will be most grateful for your urgent financial support.
-Our reserve is currently still in the grips of a major drought since May 2015 and we are simply not in a financial position to fund the lions upkeep anymore.
+Besides the veterinary care and lion feeding, SanWild also needs to pay for an Anti Poaching unit, because lions are one of the high risk animals on the Private Wildlife Sanctuary.
 Urgent action and help is needed and we will be most grateful for your financial support and donations.

 Please donate to help us to continue to care for these very lucky animals that have managed to escape certain death on the Lion Killing Fields in South Africa.